Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Conclusion Future Work

 In this work we presented \emph{RPS}, a novel and scalable approach to the EIL problem.
-We present proofs of correctness and a detailed running-time analysis of our approach.
-Furthermore, we experimentally verify the performance of our algorithm on a collection of large social networks and observe a significant improvement over the state-of-the-art \emph{Greedy} approach.
-Finally, we provide additional theoretical results in the form of two lower bounds: one on the running-time requirement for any approach to solve the EIL problem and another of the number of Monte Carlo simulations required by \emph{Greedy} to return a correct solution with high probability.
-We follow up the second lower bound result by showing that it implies that the expected runtime of \emph{RPS} is always less than the expected runtime of \emph{Greedy}.
+We showed the correctness and a detailed running-time analysis of our approach.
+Furthermore, we provided two lower bound results: one on the running-time requirement for any approach to solve the EIL problem and another on the number of Monte Carlo simulations required by \emph{MCGreedy} to return a correct solution with high probability.
+As a result, the expected runtime of \emph{RPS} is always less than the expected runtime of \emph{MCGreedy}.
+Finally, we describe how our approach can be generalized to a multi-campaign triggering model.
+In future work we plan to investigate how to adapt our approach to a scenario where the source of the misinformation is only partially known.